magejosh/wizards-choice/docs/ui_design_standards.md

 - Adjust font sizes, padding, and margins for different screen sizes
 - Use CSS Grid and Flexbox for responsive layouts
 - Test on various screen sizes and orientations
+- Use `100dvh` for full-screen containers with `100vh` as a fallback to avoid mobile browser UI issues

 ### Mobile Adjustments
 ```css